 Table Of Contents

 Pumpkin seeds (Cucurbita pepo L.) are natural reserves of fats and proteins.
 They are rich in oil (50%) too.
 Palmitic (≤15%), stearic (≤8%), oleic (≤47%), and linoleic (≤61%) fatty acids make up the oil (1).

-Hence, sunflower seeds fall into the category of nutritious oil seeds, along with sunflower, soybean, safflower, and watermelon seeds (1).
+Hence, pumpkin seeds fall into the category of nutritious oil seeds, along with sunflower, soybean, safflower, and watermelon seeds (1).